 Photo credit: Chris Payne

-All workshops will be delivered using Zoom for 1 – 2.5 hours including a break and plenty of time for Q&A. The workshops will be recorded (with permission) and shared with participants afterwards, along with copies of slides or handouts.
+All workshops are being delivered using Zoom for 1 – 2.5 hours including a break and plenty of time for Q&A. The workshops will be recorded (with permission) and shared with participants afterwards, along with copies of slides or handouts.
 The sessions will be as interactive as possible, including the use of break out rooms for group tasks where appropriate.

 Workshop One: First steps in evaluation: a whistle-stop tour of evaluation